Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - Use the PRIVATE IP of Jump-box-Provisioner as assigned when it was created- It can be seen at 'overview' in left column when you select the Jump-Box.
 - Destination will be the virtual network, Destination port 22 (with which the Jump-Box will connect with other VMs)
 - Paste the PRIVATE IP.

+14. To quickly summarize.
+I used SSH to connect to Jump-Box-Provisioner and then in it install docker, and ansible container and I then granted Jump-Box-Provisioner SSH access to the VNet- which is in escense the remaining VMs (Web-1 and Web-2- that will be created soon in the VNet).
+Now I can use the terminal inside to Jump-Box to install containers on other VMs